Infertility

 FOR – Functional Ovarian Reserve

-What is FOR
+What is Functional Ovarian Reserve

 Functional Ovarian Reserve refers to the number of responsive follicles in the ovaries at a given time.
 It is frequently used synonymously with the term ‘ovarian reserve’.
 Several research groups have used markers such as hormone levels or Antral Follicle Count (AFC) of follicles with diameters between 2-10 mm to measure FOR.
 Therefore, it seems that FOR is the term used to represent a biological quantification of the ovarian reserve.
 It is different from the diagnosis of Diminished Ovarian Reserve (DOR), which is based on a low Antral Follicle Count and/or hormonal indicators of reduced ovarian reserve.